MonserALi/MonserAli/README.md

 <h2>👋 Hi there, I'm Monser!</h2>
 <p>Welcome to my profile.
-I'm passionate about coding, solving problems with data structures and algorithms and devoloping applications and learning new things.</p>
+I'm passionate about coding, solving problems with data structures and algorithms, devoloping applications and learning new things.</p>

 <h3>💡 Skills</h3>